Hangleton: 20th century

 The earliest housing was provided by Hove Borough Council and was mostly terraced or semi-detached.
 Also in the 1930s, but mostly in the 1950s, private developments of semi-detached houses and detached bungalows emerged, especially on the highest ground offering good views of the South Downs and the sea.
 There are also some low-rise blocks of flats.
-Many streets are lined with trees and extensive grass verges, some houses have large front gardens, and the overall housing density is low—especially in the northwest of the estate, where most of the privately developed bungalows are situated.
+Many streets are lined with trees and extensive grass verges, some houses have large front gardens and the overall housing density is low; this especially in the north-west of the estate, where most of the privately developed bungalows are situated.
 The council housing is mostly in the north and east of the estate.
 Most houses built by the council are now owned by their occupiers; privately rented housing is the other main form of housing tenure.

-In 1951 the parish had a population of 2676.
-On 1 April 1974 the parish was abolished.
+In 1951, the parish had a population of 2,676.
+On 1 April 1974, the parish was abolished.

 Hangleton Manor became a farmhouse and was still used as such until 1930 when the farm was broken up and the land allocated for residential development.
-The 16th-century building went through various uses—a private house, a hotel and a restaurant—and was requisitioned by the Army in World War II.
+The 16th-century building went through various uses (Note: Including a private house, a hotel and a restaurant.) and was requisitioned by the Army in World War II.
 It became a listed building in 1956, but it was in such poor condition that demolition was anticipated.
-Between 1964 and 1967 it was empty and suffered repeated vandalism, but in the latter year a plan to convert the building into flats was announced.
+Between 1964 and 1967, it was empty and suffered repeated vandalism, but in the latter year a plan to convert the building into flats was announced.
 Nothing came of this, but the following year a hotelier from Worthing bought the building and converted it into a country club.
-By 1976 it was a pub called the Hangleton Manor Inn and had been extensively restored.
+By 1976, it was a pub called the Hangleton Manor Inn and had been extensively restored.
 In the pub garden is a dovecote, also a listed building, dating from the 1680s.
 It was restored in 1988.